m64p/m64p.github.io/index.md

 ## TODO

 mupen64plus-gui doesn't yet support controller configuration, but it's coming!
-It does support auto-configuration, so most controllers should work without any need for intervention/
+It does support auto-configuration, so most controllers should work without any need for intervention.